AnyPresence/dm-odata-adapter/README.md

 Usage
 ================

-To use the adapter against a Microsoft backed implementation, setup a DataMapper adapter like so:
+To use the adapter against a Microsoft backed implementation, which is the default, setup a DataMapper adapter like so:
 ```
 DataMapper.setup(:default, :adapter => 'odata', :scheme => 'http', :host => ENV['ODATA_HOST'], :path => ENV['ODATA_PATH'], :json_type => 'application/json', :username => ENV['ODATA_USERNAME'], :password => ENV['ODATA_PASSWORD'])